AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 ## Does SMC support incremental data migration?

-Yes.
-SMC supports incremental data migration.
+Yes, SMC supports incremental data migration.
 For more information, see [Migrate incremental data from a source server](/intl.en-US/Best Practices/Migrate incremental data from a source server.md).

 ## What can I do if a migration task is interrupted or fails?